aggie-innovation-platform/Globus-Endpoint-deployment/README.md

 The inventory file `globusinventory` is setup to create 2 endpoints.

  - 'globus.example.edu.au' On this machine the main globus endpoint is configured with MyProxy OAuth for authentication.
 As configured in this example an endpoint known as 'globus_username#example' is created.
  - 'globusresearchnetwork' has been created to support a different network interface.
-This endpoint relies on 'globus.example.edu.au' for authentication. e.g. you have a collection of big data producing instruments on a private network but wish to use Globus to push data on the high speed private network to the same storage infrastructure as connected to 'globus.example.edu.au'.
+This endpoint relies on 'globus.example.edu.au' for authentication. e.g. you have a collection of big data producing instruments on a private network.
+You wish to use Globus to push data on a high speed private network to the same storage infrastructure as connected to 'globus.example.edu.au'.
 As configured in this example an endpoint known as 'globus_username#researchnetwork' is created.

 > NOTE: In m3_globus/tasks/main.yml a python script 'm3_globus/files/mellanox_ip_address.py' is used to calculate the IP for the DataInterface used in building the 'reseachnetwork' endpoint.
-This logic will need to be altered to reflect how infrastucurre is deployed at your site.
+This logic will need to be altered to reflect how infrastructure is deployed at your site.

 To run the playbook to build both Globus endpoints: